La guia de Cabo de Psaltis

 Theft-- we feel utterly safe in Cabo at all times.
 We don’t worry about being held up or mugged.
 With the advent of the “chip” credit cards, it is more difficult to life the card numbers, which has been a problem in the past.
 Most places bring the portable card machine to your table anyway, so this adds to the sense of safety.
 More and more people ask us if we “feel safe” in Mexico.
 We do, absolutely.
 An article in the Los Cabos magazine in February, 2011 cited some statistics that may help you gain perspective.
 Based on actual homicide rates, Cabo San Lucas is: 12 times safer than Honolulu, 18 times safer than Miami and a stunning 26 times safer than Orlando.
 Feeling safer?

 Grocery Stores-- there are several and each has advantages.
-In the middle of Cabo San Lucas is your basic “Mercado,” which is now much like a 7-11 store, but is most convenient.
-The prices are considerably higher.
-You “buy” your conveniences there.
-It is good if you need some beer or tortillas.
 A relatively short taxi ride away is the Chedraui Market, which is a real grocery store with better variety of foods (fruits, vegetables, etc).
-It has better prices and much more variety than the Mercado, but requires some effort to get there.
+It has good prices and variety, but requires some effort to get there.
 Across the street from Chedraui is La Comer.
 It is big, clean and has the best produce we have seen.
 Costco is also now in Cabo San Lucas, so if you are looking to buy in bulk, you can do your usual Costco trip in Mexico now.

 THINGS TO DO IN CABO